 If you want the coral life in your tank to remain in top condition, then you need to get the right type of reef salt.
 As for this coral pro salt, you will find yourself liking it due to the many benefits that it has to offer.
 This salt is often used in reef aquariums to encourage accelerated growth of the corals.
 With a few weeks of using the salt, you should see that there has been an improvement in the vitality of the corals in your aquarium.

 This salt type has just the right ratio of calcium, carbonates, and magnesium compounds for your reef tank.
 This combination will ensure that the corals are provided with the best compounds, which are important for them to grow efficiently.
 With all corals having built their skeletons by absorbing the minor, major and trace elements, it should be easy for them to get all the right compounds from the salt easily once it has been dissolved in the water.

-This reef salt is often considered as one of the best among many for providing the basis for having accelerated healthy growth of the corals.
+This reef salt is often considered as one of the best by many for providing the basis for having accelerated healthy growth of the corals.
 This works for all different types of corals, such as the soft, SPS, and LPS corals.
 If you have SPS coral frags, then this is the best salt you can get today for your tank.
 The salt comes in a 175-gallon bucket, which should be enough to provide the required supply of salt to your aquarium for quite some time.